 Multiple endocrine neoplasia syndromes are rare, inherited disorders in which several endocrine glands develop noncancerous (benign) or cancerous (malignant) tumors or grow excessively without forming tumors.

 Multiple endocrine neoplasia syndromes can appear in infants or in people as old as age 70.
-Almost all the multiple endocrine neoplasia syndromes are inherited.
+These syndromes are usually inherited.